rust-lang-translations/translations/README.md

 $ cargo run --release -- update [book name] [language ID]
 ```

-After it, newly added texts are inserted to the DB, and modified texts are marked by `fuzzy`.
+By this command, newly added texts are inserted to the DB, and modified texts are marked by `fuzzy`.
+The text marked by `fuzzy` are ignored at the next build, so please remove the `fuzzy` string after completing to modify translations.

 ### Serve